Write Clearly at the Detail Level

 Use keywords that are meaningful to your receiver.

-Think about how your receiver might look for your message in the future, and make sure to include those phrases.
+Think about how your receiver might search for your message in the future, and make sure to include those phrases.
 For instance, instead of “Project Update,” your receiver might find it more useful to have “Bluestone Bakery & Café Project Update.”

 Spell correctly.